Fountain in Piazza Santa Maria in Trastevere: History

 The fountain was completely rebuilt in 1873, following the design of Bernini and Fontana, but using less expensive materials.
 In that occasion, the main pool was rebuilt with bardiglio marble and an imposing S.P.Q.R. sign has been placed on the external side of the shells.

 It was rebuilt once again in 1930.
 The last maintenance has been made in 1984.

+While the piazza may be fairly quiet during the day, in the evening people gather around the fountain, sitting on the steps.